The Ultimate New Puppy Owner’s Checklist

 Your puppy will need:

-Nobivac DHP vaccination at 12+ weeks (one and done for life) – £30–£40
+Nobivac DHP vaccination at 12+ weeks (one and done for life) if not already done by ourselves – £30–£40

 Consultation fees – variable